ryanirelan/ryanirelan.github.io/books/index.markdown

 It took a long time to conquer and sequester that feeling.
 Now, more than 10 years after finishing graduate school, I am fully enjoying reading again.
 And just not pleasure reads, but harder stuff, too.

-My goal in 2016 is to read 100 books (I'm a little behind as I write this).
+My goal in 2016 is to read 100 books (I'm a _very_ behind on this goal but still having fun reading).

 I'm not entirely fixated on the number but need to have the goal--and system--in order to stay motivated.
 Let's be honest: it's easier to be busy with an electronic device than it is to quietly sit and read a good book.